infiniti888/Social-Science-Miner/README.md

 This is my final project for my bachelor's degree in Audiovisual Systems Engineering at Universitat Pompeu Fabra (Barcelona, Spain)

 # Abstract
-In this project the trends in Latin American social sciences investigation will be analyzed through natural language processing.
+In this project a series of scientific articles in the social sciences domains will be analyzed, using natural language processing.
-The documents analyzed are the Spanish ponencies from the ALAS1(Latin American Sociology Association)congress of 2017 in Montevideo, Uruguay.
+The documents analyzed are from the ALAS(Latin American Sociology Association) congress of 2017 in Montevideo, Uruguay.
-The framework for natural language processing the programming language Python and the libraries Spacy and Gensim together with other tools
-The aim of this project is to ease the task of scientists that want to study this collection through a better access to the information contained in the ponencies from this congress.
+The aim of this project is to ease the task of scientists that want to study this collection through a better access to the information contained in the papers from this congress.
-The focus of the analysis will be in generating a model for determining what does the collection talk about and information extraction.
+The focus of the analysis will be in generating a set of tools based on natural language processing for determining the main topics in the collection and for doing information extraction.

 # Comments on the Directories and what they contain
 In the Script finals directory there is the Python code, it is not fully optimized and may take some time (about 4 hours or more the part on Topic Modelling).